 - 2013:

 - At the 2013 World Baseball Classic, the Dutch national team beats Cuba for the third straight game, having done so twice at the 2011 Baseball World Cup en route to the world title.
-Diegomar Markwell, Leon Boyd and Loek van Mil allow 12 hits but are backed by 5 double plays in the 6 - 2 win; Jonathan Schoop hits a three-run homer off Yadier Pedroso for half the offense and Curt Smith also goes deep for the winners.
+Diegomar Markwell, Leon Boyd and Loek van Mil allow 12 hits but are backed by five double plays in the 6 - 2 win; Jonathan Schoop hits a three-run homer off Yadier Pedroso for half the offense and Curt Smith also goes deep for the winners.

 - Japan survives a scare to open the second round of the Classic, scoring twice in the 8th, once in the 9th and once in the 10th for a 4 - 3 victory over Taiwan.
 Sho Nakata hits a sacrifice fly off Yi-Hao Lin to score Nobuhiro Matsuda.
 The Tokyo Dome capacity crowd can't breathe a sigh of relief yet, as Toshiya Sugiuchi gives up two hits in the bottom of the 10th with one out before Yung-Chi Chen hits into a game-ending twin killing.
 Chien-Ming Wang tosses six shutout innings for the losers, while Hirokazu Ibata and Atsunori Inaba each have three hits for the victors.

-- Three first round games are also played in Pools C and D, over in North America.
+- Three first-round games are also played in Pools C and D, over in North America.
 Italy continues to surprise, downing Canada, 14 - 4, in a game shortened by the mercy rule, while Mexico bounces back from its opening loss to Italy to defeat Team USA, 5 - 2, as R.A.
 Dickey allows four runs in as many innings.
 Meanwhile, Puerto Rico opens its ledger with a 3 - 0 shutout of Spain, making its World Baseball Classic debut.

 [edit] Births